Budget Help Page

 United Way has developed this page to provide technical assistance to programs submitting grant proposals, particularly small and grassroots organizations who may not have experience submitting a program budget in the past.
 These guidelines may also be useful for programs and agencies who have not previously applied for United Way funding, or for agencies that plan to create a new program with United Way funding.

 We request programs to submit a program budget to the funding review team, but we do not have a set format in which we require this information.
-If your program already has a budget stop here and submit that with your grant proposal - there is no need to create new work for yourself!
-If your program is starting from scratch, you can download the following Excel document:
+If your program already has a budget, stop here and submit that with your grant proposal - there is no need to create new work for yourself!
+If your program is starting from scratch, you can download the following budget template here.

 UWOC Request is the dollar amount you are requesting from United Way in your proposal.
 This is an annual amount.

 Other UW refers to any United Way funding you receive through designations through our workplace campaigns.
-It is not the same a grant money you receive from UWOC.
+It is not the same as grant money you receive from UWOC.

 Earned Income is generated by providing services or goods.
-Examples could include fees paid by clients (if your agency provides fees on a sliding scale), fundraising sales (such as Girl Scout cookies), renting out space, etc.
+Examples could include fees paid by participants, fundraising sales, renting out space, etc.

 In-Kind Donations can be hard to quantify.
-They are donations that your program receives through donations that they otherwise would have paid out-of-pocket.
-For example, if you planned to rent a bus to transport students to an event but the rental company let you rent for free or at a discounted price, you value the in-kind donation by how much money you saved.
-Frequent in-kind donations are technology, office equipment, meeting space, marketing, etc. Volunteer time counts as in-kind if it is operational (accounting, training, etc), but is not in-kind if the volunteer is providing direct services.
-The value of volunteer time is currently $24.14/hr.
+They are donations that your programs receive that they otherwise would have paid out of pocket.
+For example, if you planned to rent a bust to transport students to an event but the rental company let you rent for free, you value the in-kind donation by how much money you saved.
+Frequent in-kind donations are technology, office equipment, meeting space, and marketing.
+Volunteer time counts as in-kind if it is operational (accounting, training, etc.) but is not in-kind if the volunteer is providing direct services.

-Direct Service Personnel includes the wages and benefits of the individuals who do the on-the-ground work with clients.
+Direct Services Personnel includes the wages and benefits of the individuals who do the on-the-ground work with program participants.

-Grants to Individuals account for money that 'passes' through your organization to clients.
-Examples could be the money that way paid out to clients as rent assistance, the portion of the client's fee that was paid for by your agency, tuition scholarships to students, etc.
+Grants to Individuals account for money that 'passes through' your organization to program participants.
+Examples could be the money that was paid out as rent assistance, the portion of the participation fee that was paid by your agency, tuition scholarships to students, etc

 Contract Services are those instances in which you pay another agency or company for services.
 Common examples are consultants, researchers, legal and accounting services, or office equipment.

-Program Supplies are those supplies needed by the program to be run, such as books, art supplies, sports equipment, etc. that are used by program participants and staff.
+Program Supplies are those supplies needed by the program, such as books, art supplies, sports equipment, etc. that are used by program participants and staff.

 Advertising and Promotions can include the cost of newspaper listings, billboards, radio spots, and TV commercials.